CRIB-project/artemis_crib/docs/guide/src/preparation/map.md

 To process RIDF files, the class `TRIDFEventStore` is used.
 Configuration files map the raw data in `TRIDFEventStore` to the corresponding DAQ modules and detectors, enabling accurate interpretation.

-> **Note:** Detailed technical explanations of the data processing flow will be covered in the [For Developers](../developers/chapter.md) section.
-> This section focuses on the usage of configuration files.

 ## Segment Files

 Segment files are used to read raw ADC or TDC data.